djrobstep/sqlakeyset/README.rst

 .. code-block:: python

-    from sqlakeyset import get_page
-    from sqlalchemy import func, select
+    from sqlalchemy import func
-    from sqlbag import S
-    from models import Book
-    with S('postgresql:///books') as s:
+    with Session(engine) as s:
         # If Book.cost can be NULL:
         q = select(Book).order_by(func.coalesce(Book.cost, 0), Book.id)
         # Assuming cost is non-negative, page1 will start with books where cost is null: